2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/initial-hub-setup.md

 ## Initial setup runbook

 All of the following steps must be followed in order to consider phase 3.1 complete.
-Steps might contain references to other smaller, topic-specifc runbooks that are gathered together and listed in the order they should be carried on by an engineer.
+Steps might contain references to other smaller, topic-specific runbooks that are gathered together and listed in the order they should be carried out in by an engineer.

 1. **Determine the hub helm chart that is needed**